rhalkyard/riscix-hccs/README.md

 moments, the RISC OS desktop will go away and RISC iX will dump you into a single-user-mode shell.

-Edit the following configuration files:
+Edit the following configuration files.
+Editors at your disposal include vi, and microEMACS (`uemacs`):

 `/etc/rc.net`: